brycewray/hugo-site/content/posts/2019/10/otoh.md

 ## You can't delete the past

-When I wrote and posted "[It's about the food, not the decor](/posts/2019/10/its-about-food-not-decor/)," I was in a sour mood over my various twists and turns in recent months---played out in embarrassing detail on this site---about which [static site generator](https://www.staticgen.com) (SSG) I'd use *for* this site.
+When I wrote and posted "[It's about the food, not the decor](/posts/2019/10/its-about-food-not-decor/)," I was in a sour mood over my various twists and turns in recent months --- played out in embarrassing detail on this site --- about which [static site generator](https://www.staticgen.com) (SSG) I'd use *for* this site.
 So, while stuck in traffic on the way home and fuming inwardly, I thought, "Screw this.
 Just wipe all the posts off there, swear never to write any more like those, and you're done."

 As the old wisdom goes, it's not a good idea to make a decision out of spite.